-7.3 Engage with community and internal and external stakeholders
+6.3 Engage with community

 In accordance with the District of Saanich Public Participation Policy, the technical memo will be referred to internal stakeholders and external agencies.
-Details from the technical memo, including the concept plan, will be shared with those who own property or reside on the subject road, as well as those who have requested the traffic calming (if applicable) and other community members.
+Details from the technical memo, including the concept plan, will be shared with those who own property or reside on the subject road, as well as those who have requested the traffic calming (if applicable).
 Feedback received through engagement will be considered in development of the final technical memo.

-7.4 Finalize the project and prepare for implementation
+6.4 Finalize the project and prepare for implementation